 June 5, 2017: The 28th name was added to the monument for FF Scott Rogow who died of injuries sustained in a fire on July 6.
 2009.

 Volunteer Department (pre-1890)

-Fireman James Johnson died in the line of duty July 1868.
-Overcome by heat at The Danforth shop on Market Street fire
+Firefighter James Johnson died in the line of duty July 1868.
+Overcome by heat at the Danforth shop on Market Street fire

 Partially Paid Department (1890-1895)